helenajovcic7/AzureHack/Labs/LAB_03_azure_identity.md

 <details>
-  <summary>Add the new user as a reader to your Azure subscription</summary>
+  <summary markdown="span">Add the new user as a reader to your Azure subscription</summary>

 ### Task 3: Add the new user as a reader to your Azure subscription